RedisGraph/RedisGraph/docs/docs/cypher_support.md

 ---
-title: "Cypher Coverage"
+title: "Cypher coverage"
-linkTitle: "Cypher Coverage"
+linkTitle: "Cypher coverage"
 weight: 7
 description: >
     RedisGraph implements a subset of the Cypher language, which is growing as development continues.